saumyamehta17/algorithm_and_system_design/system_designs/cache_design.md

 ### Requirements

-what is size of cache for 1 month, lets say in TB what is eviction policy, lets say LRU
+- what is size of cache for 1 month, lets say in TB
+- what is eviction policy, lets say LRU
+- handle Stale data, should we add TTL
+- What would be the access patterns?

 System should be scalable
 System should be ofcourse 100% available

-handle Stale data - when data is updated, removed or added new.
-Can be mitigated by setting TTL Should we make distributed? based on load

-cache hit/cache miss
+Should we make distributed? based on load cache hit/cache miss

-### cache invalidation - when to update cache
+### Access Patterns

 `write-through`
 write to cache and cache will write to db store at same time.
 High Latency